 - 3.1.
-A dedicated full time Community School Coordinator facilitates alignment of school, family and community resources. - Position description outlines that a full-time coordinator is, at minimum, responsible for: joint planning with principal and school leadership team; recruitment, facilitation, and convening of partners; collaboration with school staff; facilitate regular partner meetings; data use to determine services and program needs and gaps and recruit partners to fill gaps. - 3.2.
-The Community School Coordinator is a member of the school's leadership team and supports the community school site-based leadership team. - Coordinator sits on the school leadership team. - Records of conversations between coordinator and team members that include interventions and changes in practice. - 3.3.
-The Community School Coordinator facilitates close communication among the principal, teachers, other school staff, and community partners. - Regularly scheduled meetings principal and coordinator - Meetings with grade level teams. - Facilitates (or oversees facilitation) of ongoing family member group meetings. - 3.4.
-The Community School Coordinator facilitates school and partnership data collection, sharing, and analysis. - Coordinator facilitates data sharing agreements between school and partners. - Data are reviewed regularly by the Site Leadership Team and partners. - Coordinator is trained in the use of appropriate data collection and analysis. - 3.5.
-School personnel and community partners are organized into working teams focused on specific issues identified in the needs and assets assessment (e.g., mental health, after school, or mentoring). - Clearly defined purpose for each group. - Rosters of working teams include families, students, and relevant community partners. - Agendas and action updates of working teams. - 3.6.
-School personnel and community partners assess the effectiveness of their relationships on a regular basis in order to continuously improve opportunities and supports. - Agreement on responsibility for shared results. - Evaluations of partner programs (including satisfaction) in meeting stated goals/needs. - Discussion about partnership relationships/effectiveness and Senior Leadership Team agendas. - Participant satisfaction feedback (youth, families).
+A dedicated full time Community School Coordinator facilitates alignment of school, family and community resources. - The position description outlines that a full-time coordinator is, at minimum, responsible for: joint planning with the principal and Site-Based Leadership Team; recruitment, facilitation, and convening of partners; collaboration with school staff; facilitating regular partner meetings; using data to determine services and program needs and gaps; and recruiting partners to fill gaps. - 3.2.
+The Community School Coordinator is a member of the school's leadership team and supports the community school Site-Based Leadership Team. - The coordinator sits on the Site-Based Leadership Team.

+- 3.3.
+The Community School Coordinator facilitates close communication among the principal, teachers, other school staff, and community partners. - There are regularly scheduled meetings between the principal and coordinator. - The Community School Coordinator is included in meetings with grade-level teams. - The Community School Coordinator facilitates (or oversees facilitation) of ongoing family member group meetings. - 3.4.
+The Community School Coordinator facilitates school and partnership data collection, sharing, and analysis. - Community School Coordinator adheres to data sharing agreements between school and partners. - Data are reviewed regularly by the Site Leadership Team and partners. - Coordinator is trained in the use of appropriate data collection and analysis. - 3.5.
+School personnel and community partners are organized into working teams focused on specific issues identified in the needs and assets assessment (e.g., mental health, afterschool, and mentoring). - Each working team has a clearly defined purpose and goals. - Members of working teams include families, students, and relevant community partners. - Working teams have documented agendas and action updates. - 3.6.
+School personnel and community partners assess the effectiveness of their relationships on a regular basis in order to continuously improve opportunities and supports. - There is an agreement between school personnel and community partners on responsibility for shared results. - Partner programs are evaluated (including student, teacher, and family satisfaction) in meeting stated goals/ needs. - There is discussion about partnership relationships and effectiveness.